skekre98/NBA-Search/CONTRIBUTING.md

 This issue is meant for non-functional changes.
 Please provide the following information:
 - The enhancement description
 - How you will add this enhancement
-- Why this would be a good `enhanceent` to add
+- Why this would be a good `enhancement` to add

 ### Bug Issue